LLevella/SignalTrace/README.md

-# canvas-knockout-js
+# SignalTrace

-Small Canvas 2D time-series charts for live monitoring screens, with legacy Knockout/AMD support kept intact.
+Tiny canvas charts for live signals, with legacy Knockout/AMD support kept intact.

 The project started as a tiny graph renderer for memory-constrained interfaces such as network traffic pages on embedded devices.
 It is now shaped as a small